64/cpp-faq/content/faq/pass-arrays-across-functions.md

 ```

 ## Read More
+A few details have not been discussed due to the limitations of this article answering a faq rather
+an in depth article on arrays and pointers and their distinction.
+We recommend that you read further about this, a good
+book recommendation would be **Expert Programming in C by Peter Van Der Linden**.
 There are other methods that can be used such as global arrays, declaring structs.

 Declaring a user defined type using struct keyword which stores some array and then declaring a variable for it